lockss/lockss-configuration-python/docs/AusApi.md

 # **delete_au_config**
 > ConfigExchange delete_au_config(auid)

-Delete the the configuration of an AU
+Delete the configuration of an AU

 Delete the configuration of an AU given the AU identifier